 THE DREAM

-To stay as happy as we are now, to have the time we want together (and with our own family in the future) and to live sustainably on our own land.
-That's it really, the simple, good life.
+To stay as happy as we are now, to have the time we want together as a family and to live sustainably on our own land.
+That's it really, the simple, good life. ***Disclaimer at end of post

 The details of the dream for us include;